 The Build Operate Transfer (BOT) model is a complex approach in IT project delivery.
-In contrast to traditional models, it consists of setting up independent and operational subsidiaries of the company in remote locations.
-If you are considering setting up a company in Poland, read more about the decisive factors, the advantages of this model and its phases.
+In contrast to traditional models, Build-Operate-Transfer model consists of setting up independent and operational subsidiaries of the company in remote locations.
+If you are considering setting up a company in Poland, read more about the decisive factors, the advantages of BOT model and its phases.

 Build-Operate-Transfer – more than outsourcing?